RossComputerGuy/tristanxr.com/content/post/dc-roma-ii-nix/index.md

     - riscv
 ---

-Back in September, I was at NixCon 2025.
-I was able to meet Yuning Liang, the founder of DeepComputing.
+At NixCon 2025, I had the pleasure of meeting the Founder of DeepComputing, Yuning Liang.
-We had previously connected on LinkedIn several months prior.
-I had ordered their new laptop, the DC ROMA II.
+I was excited as I ordered their new laptop, the DC ROMA II, a few months prior.
 It has an ESWIN EIC7700X, an SoC with 8 out of order execution RV64GBC cores.
 This is a huge upgrade compared to the 4 in-order execution cores on the JH7110 that the VisionFive 2 uses.
-After coming back from a trip to Portland on the 8th, I started looking into getting Nix & NixOS working on it.
+I started looking into getting Nix & NixOS working on it shortly after receiving it.
 Surely since I am able to port NixOS to things like the FydeTab Duo and get a VisionFive 2 to work, I should be able to get this system working.

 The first thing I did was install Nix, however there's no prebuilt binaries for Nix that the installer script utilizes.
 I took a look at the installer script and found a convinient option called `--tarball-url-prefix`.